California Penal Code Section 273d – Child Abuse

 For those people who are charged with some form of child abuse, they obviously want to get an attorney who has handled these types of cases before to defend them because this crime is a very serious one that comes with penalties that cannot be undone.
-The umbrella of child abuse as it relates to criminal defense in Los Angeles is big.
+The umbrella of child abuse as it relates to domestic violence in Los Angeles is big.
 It can take a number of different forms.
 For example, if someone is physically abusing or hitting or striking a child in such a way that is not reasonable, then that person can be charged with child abuse if the authorities find out about it.
 This really gets into a murky area because many people still use corporal punishment or physical punishment to punish a child who has been bad or done something wrong in order to teach them not to do that anymore.
 But you start to get yourself into a real dangerous position when you strike your child, because if the authorities find out about what you’re looking at potentially a conviction, a loss of your parental rights – meaning you don’t get your children anymore – jail time and a host of other punishments that can follow you around for the rest of your life.

-Other Areas of Child Abuse Pursuant to Penal Code Section 273d and Penal Code Section 270 have to do with neglecting your child – not taking care of them, not feeding them, not clothing them, not making sure they go to school – and a host of other things that could be defined as being abusive towards your child.
+Other Areas of Child Abuse Pursuant to California Penal Code Section 273d and Penal Code Section 270 have to do with neglecting your child – not taking care of them, not feeding them, not clothing them, not making sure they go to school – and a host of other things that could be defined as being abusive towards your child.
 Also, being verbally nasty to your child and putting them in a position that’s not in their best interest, depending on the circumstances and their age can lead to criminal charges being filed against you under a number of different theories and penal code sections.
 Whenever it comes to children in Los Angeles, having practice in this area of child abuse for the past twenty-five years, I realized that the courts and the prosecutors are going to pull out all the stops.
 When I say pull out all the stops, I mean the prosecutors are going to do everything they can to protect a child, even if that means taking a child away from a parent who they believe is being abusive and not taking care of the child the right way and putting the child in danger.
 So that’s really what they are looking at.
 So, when we go to try to resolve these cases the solution is going to be twofold: one, making sure that we correct whatever problems there are in the mind of the judge and the prosecutor, the police, child services; and two, making sure that this never happens again – showing the prosecutors that we have a plan in place in the client is given a break and a chance to preserve their good name, their record, their freedom – that we will make this right.
 This will never happen again.
 We won’t bother you again.
 We’re going to take care of the child.
 These are the type of things that have to be considered when dealing with these child abuse-related cases.

 Defenses in any case and specifically child abuse cases are going to spin on the facts of the case, meaning they are going to be developed based on the facts of whatever happened.
 If a child is claiming something or someone who is a witness or a family member, or just a bystander – I’ve had cases where bystanders are watching a parent deal with their child and all of a sudden they are calling the police and making a statement, so the defense is going to be centered around what happened, who saw what, what’s going on.
 The first piece of the puzzle is we need to know what all of the allegations are.
 The second piece of the puzzle is I need to hear your version of events as to exactly what happened, and then the third piece of the puzzle is common sense and experience.
 In other words, I’m going to put my years of defense work in having a complete package approach – worked for a judge, work for the prosecutors, and now as a defense attorney for over twenty years, I’m going to put that to work for you to figure out what the best course of action is.
 I’m going to advise you.
 Okay, here’s what we’re going to do.
 Here’s how we’re going to handle things.
 Here’s how the prosecutor will try to prove these allegations of child abuse and here’s what we’re going to do to counter it.